 Click the Insights button at the top of your page to get a sense of how your audience is engaging with your page.
 From the Insights page, you’ll be able to easily understand things like your page’s likes, views, and what type of content strikes a chord with your audience.
 This is great information to see what you can improve, so you can plan content accordingly.

-Just a little TLC can help your business page look more professional, user friendly and actionable to potential customers.
-And, if done correctly, a more complete Facebook Business Page results in more jobs.
 We hope these tips have helped, and as always, let us know if you have any questions!